Is there a Councilmember assigned to my neighborhood or district?

 What is the deadline for submission of legislation to the City Clerk’s Office?

-Ordinances and resolutions to be introduced at a regular meeting of City Council must be delivered to the City Clerk's Office (City Hall Room 218) no later than 12:00 noon on Friday for Council action on the second Monday hence.
-For example, the legislative deadline for the City Council meeting of Monday, January 23, 2011 would have been Friday, January 19, 2011.
+Ordinances and resolutions to be introduced at a regular meeting of City Council must be submitted to the City Clerk's Office no later than 12:00 noon on Friday for Council action on the second Monday hence.
+For example, the legislative deadline for the City Council meeting of Monday, March 20, 2023 would have been Friday, March 10, 2023.
 There is no extended deadline for a legal holiday.

 What is the City Council agenda?